High Rise To Learn The Truth

 Today is like every other repetitious day; I buy a caramel latte from the lobby and take the elevator up to the prison in the clouds.

 I walk alone into the elevator dreading the music that is so depressing it actually coaches you into a bad day.
 I steal a few sips of my latte and press my floor button.
-Just before the closes, a man sneaks in.
+Just before the door closes, a man sneaks in.

 Once I realize who it is, I become disgusted.
 It's Toby, play boy of the year.
 He has a repetition so scandalous that the gossip follows him like toilet paper trailing from his paints.
 I hear the man has around twenty girlfriends in this building, but he denies cheating because they all work on different floors.
 I also am informed he once fondled a woman in a meeting underneath the table and blamed it on looking for his lost contact lens.
 To me he has the appeal like that old lost nacho chip pinned under a sofa cushion.
 To get to the point, I don’t want to arouse his attention.